landoskape/syd/README.md

 ```

 ## Documentation
-The full documentation is available at [shareyourdata.readthedocs.io](https://shareyourdata.readthedocs.io/).
+The full documentation is available [here](https://shareyourdata.readthedocs.io/).
 It includes a quick start guide, a comprehensive tutorial, and an API reference for the different elements of Syd.
 If you have any questions or want to suggest improvements to the docs, please let us know on the [github issues page](https://github.com/landoskape/syd/issues)!

 ## Quick Start
 This is an example of a sine wave viewer which is about as simple as it gets.
 You can choose which env to use - if you use ``env="notebook"`` then the GUI will deploy as the output of a jupyter cell (this only works in jupyter!).
 If you use ``env="browser"`` then the GUI will open a page in your default web browser and you can interact with the data there (works in jupyter notebooks and also from python scripts!).